andrewcooke/bnum/README.md

 * ordering is by value;

-* the functional form is not supported.
+* the "functional" form is not supported.

 In addition, I debated for a long time whether to support inheritance.
 It is an awfully complicated way to avoid typing `.value`.